mission

 Sudheendra Hangal, Abhinay Nagpal, and Monica S. Lam

-To appear in Proceedings of the 2012 International Conference on Intelligent User Interfaces (IUI)
+In Proceedings of the 2012 International Conference on Intelligent User Interfaces (IUI)

 Lisbon, Portugal, February 2012.